 Overall, the teachers viewed it as a “fantastic workshop!”
 They have gone back to their schools and shared that they learned in the training with other teachers and staff members.

-We are delighted with these new research results and we look forward to the next step in the evaluation process, which will be the Culturally Responsive Instruction and Assessment of English Learners pre- and post-workshop surveys for the teachers in the program in February 2020 and then the Post Project Survey for parents and the teachers in March 2020.
+We look forward to the next step in the evaluation process, which will be the Culturally Responsive Instruction and Assessment of English Learners pre- and post-workshop surveys for the teachers in the program in February 2020 and then the Post Project Survey for parents and the teachers in March 2020.
 We will share the results with you once we have them.